farmerbb/Taskbar/README.md

 Taskbar puts a start menu and recent apps tray on top of your screen that's accessible at any time, increasing your productivity and turning your Android tablet (or phone) into a real multitasking machine!

-On devices running Android 7.0+, Taskbar can also launch apps in freeform windows for a PC-like experience!
+Taskbar supports Android 10's Desktop Mode, allowing you to connect your compatible device to an external display and run apps in resizable windows, for a PC-like experience!
+On devices running Android 7.0+, Taskbar can also launch apps in freeform windows without an external display.
 No root required!  (see below for instructions)

-Taskbar is also fully supported on Chrome OS - use Taskbar as a secondary Android app launcher on your Chromebook!
+Taskbar is also supported on Android TV (sideloaded) and Chrome OS - use Taskbar as a secondary Android app launcher on your Chromebook, or turn your Nvidia Shield into an Android-powered PC!

 ## Features
 * Start menu - shows you all applications installed on the device, configurable as a list or as a grid